Levan polysaccharide

 Levan is a naturally occurring fructan present in many plants and microorganisms.
 This polymer is made up of fructose, a monosaccharide sugar, connected by 2,6 beta glycosidic linkages.
 Levan can have both branched and linear structures of relatively low molecular weight.
 Branched levan forms a very small, sphere-like structure with basal chains 9 units long.
 The 2,1 branching allows methyl ethers to form and create a spherical shape.
 The ends of levan also tend to contain a glucosyl residue.
-Branched levan tends to be more stable than the linear structure.
+Branched levan tends to be more stable than linear polysaccharides.
 However, the amount of branching and length of polymerization tends to vary among different species.
 The shortest levan is 6-kestose, a chain of two fructose molecules and a terminal glucose molecule.

 Discovery

 Levan was first discovered through research on nattō, a traditional Japanese dish.
 Natto was known as a "superfood" which promoted health and longevity in Japan during the late 1800s.
-In 1881, Lippmann first discovered "lävulan" (levan) as the remaining gum from molasses in sugar beet production.
-Later in 1901, Greig-Smith coined the name “levan” based on the levorotatory properties of this substance in polarized light.
+In 1881, Edmund Oscar von Lippmann first discovered "lävulan" (levan) as the remaining gum from molasses in sugar beet production.
+Later in 1901, Greig-Smith coined the name "levan" based on the levorotatory properties of this substance in polarized light.